 - Don’t worry about perfection.
 These forms can be handwritten.
 It’s more important to actually do it, than have it look perfect.

 In summary, the DA Form 4856 is one of the most important documents in the small unit leader’s toolbox.
 As a leader, you should use this form to help develop your subordinates, to provide feedback, to address bad behavior, to provide career advice and to show your followers that you care.
-When used properly, this one document can have a huge impact on morale, discipline and esprit de corps amongst your followers.
+When used properly, this one document can have a huge impact on morale, discipline and esprit de corps among your followers.

 On a side note, I would love to hear how you use DA Form 4856.
 Please share any success tips you might have with the rest of our community.
 Just leave a comment to this post to share your thoughts.
+Also, if you have any questions on the use of DA Form 4856, you can post them here and I will do my best to answer them.